elixirschool/elixirschool/lessons/specifics/mnesia.md

 {:atomic, :ok}
 ```

-The result is similar to the one returned by `create_table`:
+The result is similar to the one returned by `Mnesia.create_table/2`:

  - `{:atomic, :ok}` if the function executes successfully
  - `{:aborted, Reason}` if the function failed